First Aid / Emergency Car Kit

 Find out your graduates’ favorite music or movie.
 Go a step further and pay for their Apple Music or Netflix bill.
 I’m sure they’ll love this.

 People are overwhelmed & overwhelming.
 Take time to allow your graduate to freely make decisions for themselves.
 Gifting someone with this opportunity can bring peace and happiness to everyone’s lives.

 There was a mind numbing, uncontrollable car horn beeping across the steet today.
 I watched people drive through the noise.
 Walk near the noise.
 Beep at the cars.
 Walk past the cars.
 As I screamed at the cars.
 Yelled and swung at the cars from my room.

 No one could hear me.

-While people were sleeping I opened the window and investigated.
+While people were sleeping, I opened the window and investigated.
 I decided to go outside and figure out the owner of the car.
 Which one of you mind piercing, uncontrollable, headache bearing, four wheeled boxes could make such a noise?
 There were three cars.
-It was the middle one which was locked with no one inside.
+It was the middle one!
+It was was locked with no one inside.